ossf/scorecard/checks/checks.md

 please contribute!
 ## Active

-This check tries to determine if the project is still "actively maintained".
-It currently works by looking for commits within the last 90 days.
+A project which is not active may not be patched, may not have its dependencies patched, or may not be actively tested and used.
+So this check tries to determine if the project is still "actively maintained".
+It currently works by looking for commits within the last 90 days, and succeeds if there are at least 2 commits in the last 90 days.

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is just to indicate your project activity and maintenance commitment.

 ## Branch-Protection

-This check tries to determine if the project has branch protection enabled.
+Branch protection allows defining rules to enforce certain workflows for branches, such as requiring a review or passing certain status checks.
 This check would work only when the token has [Admin access](https://github.community/t/enable-branch-protection-get-api-without-admin/14197) to the repository.
+This check determines if the default branch is protected.
+More specifically, the checks for AllowForcePushes (disabled), AllowDeletions (disabled),  EnforceAdmins (enabled), RequireLinearHistory (enabled), RequiredStatusChecks (enabled and must have non-empty context enabled), RequiredPullRequestReviews (>=1), DismissStaleReviews (enabled), RequireCodeOwnerReviews (enabled).

 **Remediation steps**
 - Enable branch protection settings in your source hosting provider to avoid force pushes or deletion of your important branches.